tesnimkh/Genetic-Algo/README.md

         The best fitness of each generation is stored and plotted.
         Finally, the best solution and fitness are printed.

-License

-This project is licensed under the MIT License.
-Acknowledgments

 This code is based on the concept of genetic algorithms and the Knapsack Problem.
 Special thanks to the authors and contributors of the relevant literature and resources.
 References